-46 Underground PVD hosts approximately two house shows a month of local and regional artists, all with an optional potluck prior to a 7:30 p.m. music start.
-Check back frequently as new shows are added!
+46 Underground PVD hosts monthly house shows of local and regional artists.
+Check back frequently as we update our schedule!

 THURSDAY, SEPTEMBER 27, 2018: Jacob Haller